-Access Service works collaboratively with our university community and stakeholders to facilitate the academic accommodation process.
-Access Service ensures that students with disabilities have an equal access to their educational opportunity.
+SASS works collaboratively with our university community and stakeholders to facilitate the academic accommodation process.
+SASS ensures that students with disabilities have an equal access to their educational opportunity.
 This is accomplished through individualized academic accommodation plans, access to additional resources and supports.

-Through close collaboration with the University community, Access Service is the first point of communication for students with temporary or permanent disabilities when measures are taken to minimize the impact of learning obstacles.
+Through close collaboration with the University community, SASS is the first point of communication for students with temporary or permanent disabilities when measures are taken to minimize the impact of learning obstacles.

-Students who need academic accommodations are encouraged to contact Access Service as soon as possible.
+Students who need academic accommodations are encouraged to contact SASS as soon as possible.